Establish a EU company

 Important: Check with the local (tax) authorities if they accept a.) this virtual office as your business address and b.) a non-resident managing director (i.e. you living in the UK).

 4. Find a network of professional service providers: You will need a chartered accountant /tax advisor for your annual tax return, VAT return (only if you are VAT registered) and, unless you do it yourselves, the accountancy.
 You might also need lawyers for corporate and IP law, advisors, marketing people, suppliers, manufacturers etc. – all depending on the nature of your business.

 Especially with regards to accountants and lawyers make sure you stick to reputable, local people and organisations even if they might seem more expensive at first; they know the local business environment and public sector and might be able to resolve issues via personal contacts before they might evolve to substantial problems.
 Being able to sleep well has a price tag.

 Workable solution for SMEs to establish a EU company and run it from the UK

 There is a good chance you might find all of this complicated and way above your possibilities.
 This is where modern business solutions come in.
 There are companies supplying a range of services for you; from establishing Legal Entities worldwide to providing lawyers or accountants and even supplying PEs.

 Whenever choosing a provider make sure they offer a worry-free package.
 The more comprehensive their services and networks are, the more personal and trustworthy the relationship with them is, the more they take you by the hand, the better.

 Another invaluable advantage of obtaining services from a single source is a routine and smooth transition of processes.
-Also, if things should go wrong you only deal with the one partner, who cannot shift any blame onto another party.
+Also, if things should go wrong you would only deal with a single partner, thus avoiding a number of parties being able to shift any blame onto each other.
 In short, take your time and pick your service partner very carefully!

 Marcus Broix, Trade with Europe Ltd